trackd/PSTextMate/README.md

 # PSTextMate

-This modules allows you to render files or strings in the console using TextMate.
+This modules allows you to render content in the console using TextMate.
 see below table for supported grammars and builtin themes.

 the module is meant to be paired with PwshSpectreConsole.